blackwavesofenergy/bwoe-blog/content/post/photo/aylesbury-expedition.md

 ![](https://i.imgur.com/Wbfypl8.jpeg)

 I did however, notice that my camera/lenses were a bit misaligned.
 My viewfinder is blurry, noticeable chromatic aberration, etc...
 I'll get it fixed some time, but I don't have time right now since I need to take the maximum advantage of summer; all this beautiful natural light can't go to waste.

+If the weather is right, my next expedition should be on the 5th.
+We'll see.